Paul Masson: Divestment of the wines and winery to Wine Group LLC (2008–18)

 In a $134 million deal in 2008, Wine Group LLC of San Francisco purchased the Paul Masson winery, which had ceased making wine in 1952, and now serves as a conferencing and events center.
 Wine Group LLC subsequently removed the Paul Masson name and renamed it "The Mountain Winery".

 As part of the deal, Wine Group LLC also purchased two California wine brands from Constellation Brands, including the Paul Masson table wine range, consisting of three types of bottle sold - white, red, and rosé, made from grapes grown elsewhere in California.
 The wines were sold in the company's distinctive jam-jar top "carafe" bottles.
 Around 2018, the company quietly discontinued the sale of Paul Masson wines.

 Sale of the brandies to E. & J. Gallo (2021–present)

 In 2019, E & J Gallo Winery of Modesto, California began negotiations for the acquisition of the Paul Masson brandies from Constellation Brands.
 In 2021, it was announced that the Federal Trade Commission had approved the sale, allowing production of the brandies to return to California after 28 years of being made in New York.
 No one presently makes any Paul Masson wines, as the rights remain with the Wine Group LLC, which discontinued production in 2018.
+As of 2024, Paul Masson table wines are now listed as part of the Gallo portfolio.